Training Outcomes Within Your Budget!

 Machine Learning's primary objective is to build predictive models that can make accurate forecasts or decisions based on new data.
 The focus is on enabling systems to learn and improve from experience without explicit programming.
 Machine Learning is forward-looking and strives to make accurate predictions about future events.

-Role of human intervention
+Role of Human Intervention

 In Data Analytics, human intervention is essential throughout the entire process.
 Data analysts interpret the results, draw meaningful conclusions, and provide insights to decision-makers.
 Domain expertise is crucial in understanding the context of the data and making informed judgments.